Peri-implantitis: Antiseptic treatment

 This is performed in conjunction with mechanical debridement based on an empirical basis.
 The most commonly employed antiseptic applied is chlorhexidine digluconate, an antimicrobial commonly used in periodontitis.
 This antiseptic has been recommended to maintain satisfactory plaque control around implants primarily based on data from studies around teeth, but long-term use is not recommended due to adverse events including staining of teeth and oral tissues and altered taste sensation.
 Chlorhexidine may slightly improve the mucosal condition in regards to bleeding on probing, which is a measure of tissue inflammation.
+1% concentration of hydrogen peroxide has shown to be as effective as chlorhexidine without the side effect of staining.

 Recently, concerns have been raised regarding the direct application of chlorhexidine on implant surfaces during the treatment of peri-implant inflammation, because it becomes adsorbed on the implants and exhibits strong cytotoxic effects to fibroblasts and osteoblasts that may prevent peri-implantitis healing.
+However, current preponderance of evidence supports that the long-term antimicrobial effect of the use of chlorhexidine significantly outweighs the comparatively brief period of cytotoxicity.

 Antibiotic treatment

 This approach is aiming to eliminate or at least significantly reduce the pathogens in the submucosal biofilm.
 An antibiotic targeting gram-negative anaerobic bacteria – e.g. metronidazole or ornidazole is administered during the last ten days of antiseptic treatment, allowing peri-implant infection to be treated successfully and remain stable.
 Reinfection is subsequently prevented by instituting prophylactic procedures.
 Alternatively, tetracycline periodontal fibers can be inserted locally for a period of ten days; this creates an environment of sustained high dose of the antimicrobial agent at the affected site for several days.
 Another method is to use minocycline microspheres in conjunction with mechanical debridement; this has shown to improve probing depths, but the treatment may have to be repeated in future.

+Oral systemic antibiotic intake has not shown a permanent solution without adjunct therapy being mechanical and/or local application of doxycycline and 1% hydrogen peroxide.